WHAT TO EXPECT:

 But holding on to negative emotions is doing more harm than good.

 Lingering resentments actually take away from your ability to enjoy the present moment.
-Allowing the past to haunt you creates roadblock that bottlenecks personal development with negative emotions.
+Allowing the past to haunt you creates a roadblock that bottlenecks personal development with negative emotions.

 Stop Ruminating Thoughts…Start Enjoying Life